AFAD offers following types of study for international students:

 BA level: (8 semesters); MA level (4 semesters); doctoral level (min.
 6 semesters)

 Please note: Standard study at AFAD is offered only in Slovak.
 During the Admission Exam and at all exams throughout the study, a good command of Slovak in written and spoken form is required.
-Applicants for the Bachelor Degree Programme can request an Admission Exam fully conducted in English.
+Applicants for the Bachelor and Master Degree Programme can request an Admission Exam fully conducted in English.
 This measure is intended to facilitate application by students who do not master Slovak yet and are in the process of acquiring the language skills needed to complete the studies at AFAD.
 The Admission Exam consists of an interview as well as written and practical tests.

 Successful students are awarded a Diploma and the title “Bachelor of Arts” BA. (equivalent to Bachelor of Fine Arts, BFA), “Master of Art” MFA (equivalent to Master of Fine Arts, MFA), “artis doctor” ArtD., and “philosophiae doctor” PhD.